Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Specifically, I think the Times should hire a videographer whose full-time job it is to document the process of creating, editing, and publishing the daily crossword.

-Once the content is captured, it should be repurposed into articles, podcasts, and vlogs.
+Once the content is recorded, it should be repurposed into articles, podcasts, and vlogs.

 This approach works for a lot of reasons—mainly the following.

 Reason 1: Authenticity.
-People want raw, uncut conversations and behind-the-scenes content more than anything else—especially during difficult times.
-When you throw out the scripts and start sharing authentic moments, things start to take off.
+People want raw, uncut conversations and behind-the-scenes content more than anything else.
+When you share authentic moments, things take off.

-Reason 2: It allows you to pump out content.
-Fast.
-When it comes to producing content from scratch vs. documenting your process and repurposing footage, there’s no contest.
-One documented clip can turn into 10 social posts, 2 blogs, 5 YouTube clips, etc. Yes, you still need a content team, but they’ll be focused on coordinating and repurposing material instead of developing content from thin air.
+Reason 2: It allows you to pump out content, fast.
+When it comes to producing content from scratch vs. documenting your process, there’s no contest.
+One documented clip can turn into 10 social posts, 2 blogs, 5 YouTube clips, etc. Yes, you still need content people, but they’ll be focused on coordinating and repurposing material instead of developing content from thin air.

 How does Document, Don’t Create work?
 Simple.
-You hire someone creative and get them to start capturing.
-Tell them to follow Gary Vaynerchuk’s content model and you’ll see stellar material in no time.
+We just start capturing.
+Tell the team to follow Gary Vaynerchuk’s content model, and the results will follow quickly.
+I’ve seen it.

 In Summary

-The NYT Crossword is the world’s best puzzle in the palm of your hand, and with a few improvements, the app and its marketing could match the quality of its superior content.
+The NYT Crossword is the world’s best puzzle, and with a few improvements, the app’s growth could go from great to legendary.

 1. Better engagement with friends & family